dianavile/Code-Notes/Navigating Content.md

 ## 4. Navigating Content
 - Screen Reader can make you navigate through headings, links, form controls, and landmarks.

+###Screen Reader Shortcuts (OS X)
+- `CMD+F5`: turn on VoiceOver
+- `TAB, Shift+TAB, arrow keys` (keyboard operation): work with VoiceOver running
+- `CMD+L`: jump to address bar
+- `CTRL+Option+U`: open Web Rotor / Type search term with Web Rotor open to search within Web Rotor
+- `CTRL + Option + ← ↑ ↓ → `: explore content
+- `CTRL + Option + CMD + H`: move __forward by heading__
+- `CTRL + Option + CMD + Shift + H`: move __backward by heading__

+#### Resources
+- WebAIM's article on Using VoiceOver to evaluate Web Accessibility has a full introduction to VoiceOver from the point of view of evaluating accessibility, including most keyboard commands available.
+- Screen Reader Shortcuts (Windows)
+If you don't have a Mac device, NVDA is a free, open source screen reader available for Windows.
+WebAIM's introduction to NVDA covers the basics of using NVDA to check accessibility.
+- Screen Reader Shortcuts (Linux)
+If you only use Linux, Orca is available in the Gnome desktop manager, although this screen reader is much more rarely used and suffers from poor support by web browsers.

 #### a.
 Headings
 - Use meaningful headings and links names.
 - Use a good heading structure from h1 to h6 (for long complex content).